6 Zero & Low-Calorie Candies You Need to Try!

 RELATED:

-If you want to lose weight, fruit is probably the most natural alternative to candy.
-Fruit cravings are a normal and healthy response to your body’s demand for vitamins and nutrients, and it knows where to look for them.
+Fruit is probably the most natural alternative to candy.
+Fruit cravings are a normal and response to your body’s demand for water or even vitamins and nutrients [1], and it knows where to look for them.
 Fruit also promotes electrolyte balance and even aids hydration when consumed.
 So, the next time you crave chocolate, try eating kiwi, apple, blueberries, or watermelon instead!

 Chocolate is another guilty pleasure responsible for a sugar rush, which can cause unbalanced hunger and make you lose focus on your diet.
 However, you don’t have to give up chocolate completely!
 Instead of consuming milky chocolate bars full of unnecessary calories, opt for dark chocolate, which contains as many cocoa beans as possible—bars with 85% cocoa are probably the best option.
 Alternatively, you can eat carob or sprinkle unsweetened cocoa powder on greek yogurt.

-If you want to make sure your snack is truly healthy, you can make your own sweets at home, following sugar-free recipes that can easily be found online.
+If you want to make sure your snack is as good as possible, you can make your own sweets at home, following sugar-free recipes that can easily be found online.
 To keep your blood sugar stable and enhance the beneficial nutrients you’re getting along with the carbs, calories, and fat, look for those recipes that include whole grains, nuts, or dried fruit, or add them to the recipe on your own.

 However, the most obvious but harsh solution is to wean yourself off candies.
 The body is simply not wired to consume candy and pastries daily because they fool our brains into thinking we need to look for energy-rich food items.